rolker/project11/SettingUpASimulationEnvironment.md

   * Continue with default "Erase disk and install Ubuntu".
   * Pick reasonable values for timezone and languages.
   * Create a user account for yourself (for a shared machine, you may create a field account instead).
   * Install guest additions or equivalent.
+(Caution, skipping this step with VMWare may have caused diplay errors on boot later on.)

 Once Ubuntu is installed, you can make sure it's up to date by doing a apt-get update followed by an apt-get upgrade.